Computer-assisted gaming: Variations

-Computer-assisted games are mostly not designed toward recreating the battlefield inside computer memory, but employing the computer to play the role of game master by storing game rules and unit (wargames) or role (role playing games) characteristics, tracking unit or character status and positions or distances, animating the game with sounds and voice and resolving combat (shooting and close combat).
-All distance relationships are tracked on the tabletop.
-All record-keeping is tracked by the computer.
+Computer-assisted games are generally not designed to fully recreate the battlefield within computer memory.
+Instead, the computer acts as a game master by storing game rules and unit (in wargames) or character (in role-playing games) attributes, tracking unit or character status, positions, and distances, animating the game with sounds and voice, and resolving combat (both shooting and close combat).
+All spatial relationships are tracked on the physical tabletop, while all recordkeeping is managed by the computer.